tornikegomareli/Aurora/README.md

 }
 ```

 The overlay extends past the safe-area insets so the glow covers the full visible area.
-If the `ZStack` has no content yet, `.frame(maxWidth: .infinity, maxHeight: .infinity)` keeps it filled.
+If you will remove `.frame(maxWidth: .infinity, maxHeight: .infinity)` ZStack size will be dependent on its content and glow will be also missplaced.

-Or glow around the whole app — apply the overlay once at the scene level:
+Or glow around the whole app, apply the overlay once at the scene level:

 ```swift
 @main